ComplianceAsCode/content/docs/manual/developer/02_building_complianceascode.md

 IMPORTANT: Version `1.0.8` or later of `openscap-utils` is required to build the content.

+### Git (Clone the Repository)

-(optional) Install git if you want to clone the GitHub repository to get the source code:
+Install git if you want to clone the GitHub repository to get the source code:

 ```bash